ComposableFi/composable/docs/docs/technology/ibc/solana.md

 - Provide block timestamps
 - Support introspection including a view of past block hashes

 Yet, not all chains meet these requirements.
 Notably, Solana does not offer state proofs, and instead uses a [simpler mechanism for payment and state verification](https://docs.solana.com/proposals/simple-payment-and-state-verification).
-The guest blockchain serves as a solution to this problem.
+The AVS for Solana IBC serves as a solution to this problem.

-The [next section](../restaking/sol-ibc-avs.md) outlines the approach taken for satisfying IBC requirements without having to extend the ledger implementation.
+This [section](../restaking/sol-ibc-avs.md) outlines the approach taken for satisfying IBC requirements without having to extend the ledger implementation.
 This solution can run on any blockchain which offers a Smart Contracts runtime.
 We demonstrate it running on the Solana network and overcoming Solana’s lack of state proofs.

 ## Benefits & Use Cases